Excerpts from “Vince Gironda Legend And Myth” by Alan Palmieri

 While you might think this video is crazy, I bet its only the tip of the iceberg for what some guys are willing to do to gain mass. (and after reading some of YOUR stories… I know you’ve seen some weird stuff too!)

-Today I just wanted to share an update on a project that Mike and I are working on.
+Today I just wanted to share an update on a project that I am working on.

-In the spirit of the true Hybrid Muscle Building tradition we’re committed to ONLY bringing you information that “makes sense”.
+In the spirit of the true Hybrid Muscle Building tradition I am committed to ONLY bringing you information that “makes sense”.

 Hard science backed by credible references.

-When Lean Hybrid Reloaded (for getting leaner) launched in February 2011 we introduced you to the concept of “macro nutrient cycling” brought to our attention by Ori Hoffmeckler.
-We also shared our experiences with Intermittent Fasting that we discovered by studying the work of Brad Pilon.
+When Lean Hybrid Reloaded (for getting leaner) launched in February 2011 I introduced you to the concept of “macro nutrient cycling” brought to our attention by Ori Hoffmeckler.
+I also shared my experiences with Intermittent Fasting that I discovered by studying the work of Brad Pilon.

-Next week we are going to introduce you to two very important, but “unsung” heroes in the world of MASS GAINING.
+Next week I am going to introduce you to two very important, but “unsung” heroes in the world of MASS GAINING.
 These guys have been working behind the scenes for decades and have brought insight and inspiration to some of the most world renowned fitness experts, like Bill Phillips, and bodybuilders.

 The first gentleman is Dr. Torbjorn (pronounced Tor-b-yorn) Akerfeldt who was a scientist (in endocrinology, physiology, pharmacology and nutrition) and real-world bodybuilder, (6’ 1”, 225 lbs., with 8% body fat).
 Dr. Torbjorn’s method for building EXTREME amounts of muscle mass in minimal time.